opentext-idol/java-aci-api-ng/src/site/markdown/index.md

 Preferably, the [ACI Annotations Processor Factory](http://hpautonomy.github.io/java-aci-annotations-processor) can be used to easily convert the response to an instance of a Java class defined by you.

+## Migration to FOSS Version
+Previous versions of this library included a taglib for use in JSPs and support for legacy OEM encryption.
+Builds with these features are available from HP Autonomy customer support.

 ## Contributing
 We welcome pull requests.
 These must be licensed under the MIT license.
 Please submit pull requests to the develop